compgenom/DOTSeq/README.md

 * locfdr (>= 1.1-8)

 ## INSTALLATION
-Please ensure the dependencies listed above are installed using the following steps before installing DOTSeq:
+Please ensure the dependencies listed above are installed using the following steps before installing `DOTSeq`:
 ```r
 # Install BiocManager if not already available
 if (!require("BiocManager", quietly = TRUE))